 Linton Camp School is situated within the Linton Camp housing area, a short drive from Palmerston North.
 Most of our students have parents/whanau who work for the Army at Linton Camp.
 However, as a state school anyone can attend.
 Linton Camp School provides instruction for students from New Entrants to Year Eight.
-We have an active Kapa Haka group open to all students.

 'Owning our Learning, Owning our Future'